harshith1999/Handwritten-Digits-Character-Recognition-using-Decision-Making/README.md

  2. If Character, define whether it's Vowel or consonent.

  Note: I'll finish the full assignment within the Deadline and make result more perfect.
 Updated Deadline for me: 28th October 2019.

+Note: The Training and Testing Models taken from the Datasets given by OFL.
+Due to the size of training set more than 25MB, can't upload the file.